WorldBrain/Memex/src/notifications/Add-New-Notifications.md

-# Add New Notification steps
+# Add New Notification for Update steps

 Go to the `notifications.ts` file

 Update the `releaseTime`, set this as current unix time, You can get by `Date.now()`

-Now go to the NOTIFS array and add the notification content here
+Now go to the UPDATE_NOTIFS array and add the notification content here

 The mandtory fields of notification